Green Up CherryArts

 Interpreting the Numbers

-A 55% waste diversion rate is an 8% increase over last year’s 47%, a good improvement in one year.
-Eliminating over half of the trash from our festival in only the 3rd year of the program is an accomplishment shared by all of our departments.
-One number that demonstrates our growing.
+A 45% waste diversion rate is an 10% increase over last year’s 35%, a good improvement in one year.
+The recycling percentage went up by 4.45% from 2015 to 2016 and our amount of compost doubled from 2015 to 2016!
+We are able to get our metrics from our haulers every year and compare those weights then evaluate how and where we can improve while also evaluating what works and what systems need to change.
 This can be attributed to asking artists, sponsors and other vendors to “pack it out”, an improving culinary partner’s sustainable product program, and an overall growing LNT culture within our organization.